odpi/egeria-docs/site/docs/features/metadata-security/overview.md

      * **validateUserForPlatform** - Check that the calling user is authorized to issue a (any) request to the OMAG Server Platform.
      * **validateUserAsAdminForPlatform** - Check that the calling user is authorized to issue administration requests to the OMAG Server Platform.
-     * **validateUserAsOperatorForPlatform** - Check that the calling user is authorized to issue operator requests to the OMAG Server Platform.
+     * **validateUserAsOperatorForPlatform** - Check that the calling user is authorized to issue operator requests to the OMAG Server Platform such as starting and stopping servers.
-     * **validateUserAsInvestigatorForPlatform** - Check that the calling user is authorized to issue operator requests to the OMAG Server Platform.
+     * **validateUserAsInvestigatorForPlatform** - Check that the calling user is authorized to issue requests for information to the OMAG Server Platform.
+For example, to validate a connector or request lists of registered services.

 ### Open metadata server security connector interface